sila0164/GameHex-Editor/GHEX-Language.md

   Any file that has a matching full name will use this script.
 The script is prioritized over a script that is used just for the extension.
   This can be useful if you have files that have slight variations.
 For example:

   Script 1 is for the extension:
-  `file: txt`.
+  `file: txt`
   Script 2 is for a .txt file where variables are in a different order, or it has a slight variation:
   `file: annoyingfile.txt`

-  If you open a file called "annoyingfile.txt" script 2 will be used and script 1 will be used for any other .txt file.
+  If you open a file called "annoyingfile.txt" script 2 will be used.
+Script 1 will be used for any other .txt file.

 - # Comments